jphm95/Italotreno_Automated_Test/README.md

 ## Challenges and Solutions

-- **Bot Detection:**: The Italotreno website has mechanisms to detect automated scripts.
+- **Bot Detection:** The Italotreno website has mechanisms to detect automated scripts.
 This project includes custom code to mimic human behavior, helping to avoid detection.
-- **Dynamic Elements:**: Handling dynamically loaded elements was challenging.
+- **Dynamic Elements:** Handling dynamically loaded elements was challenging.
 Explicit waits were implemented to ensure elements are fully loaded before interaction.

 ## Future Work

-- ** **: Enhance the test suite with more edge cases and scenarios.
+-  Enhance the test suite with more edge cases and scenarios.
-- ** **: Integrate additional features like user login and payment processing.
+-  Integrate additional features like user login and payment processing.
-- ** **: Creation of Assertions
+-  Creation of Assertions
-- ** **: Data Provider using Excel Files
+-  Data Provider using Excel Files
-- ** **: Screenshots
+-  Screenshots